 GLP Foundation (Online)

-This is the foundation module of GLP, offered online in September 4, 2020 – September 18, 2020.
 In this workshop we focus on developing transforming leadership through the lenses of Action Inquiry and the GLP.
 The workshop offers you tools and methods to accelerate your personal development.

 Jane Allen is an experienced consultant, facilitator and coach working in public and private sectors, based in the UK.
 She provides advice and support to consultants and coaches working in the field of organisational and leadership development.
 Her ambition is to encourage the best of individuals and organisations in pursuit of their highest ideals and … Continued